unrealxinfinity/LDTS/Docs/README.md

 ### Observers
 #### Problem in Context:
-Our project is controlled by the keyboard.
-The required input is mainly to select the option from the menus and after that it is used to move the dozer.
-In order for the game not to request input when necessary, thus avoiding unnecessary calls, we have implemented observers that are responsible for receiving input and redirecting it so as not to overload the game.
+During gameplay, there are things that don't need to be checked every frame.
-For example, checking every cobblestone/target combination after every move is inefficient.
+For example, checking every boulder/target combination after every move to determine how many boulders are in targets is inefficient.
 Since there is no need to check for boulder/target collision on moves where a given boulder does not move, we must find a way to check this only when said boulder moves.
 #### The Pattern:
 By implementing the **_Observer Pattern_** with target controllers as observers and boulder controllers as subjects, we can avoid unnecessary checks.
-Only when a boulder moves, its controller will notify the target controllers, which will then determine if the boulder has stepped into a target, out of a target, both, or neither.
-This result could then be used to increment/decrement an integer variable that determines how many boulders are in targets.
+Only when a boulder moves, its controller will notify the target controllers, which will then determine how many boulders are currently in targets.
+This result is then used to update an integer variable.
 When this is equal to the number of targets, the level is completed.
 #### Implementation:
 The BoulderController notifies the TargetController (which implements the BoulderObserver interface) that it has to do this check.
 <p align="center" justify="center">